Who is DERIVE?

 The Co-Investigators

-Dr. Haverfield is the Scientific Research Manager of DERIVE.
-Dr. Haverfield brings her international experience in academic and government settings to, together with Dr. Ryan and Dr. Gupta, lead the scientific, strategic and operational direction of DERIVE.
-Dr. Haverfield is also establishing the 3D human organoid pipeline in the lab, to test the impact of various genetic variants and environmental exposures on organogenesis.
+Dr. Haverfield, together with Dr. Ryan and Dr. Gupta, leads the scientific, strategic and operational direction of DERIVE.
+Dr. Haverfield is a reproductive and developmental biologist and brings leadership experience working as Assistant Director of Science Strategy at the CIHR Institute of Gender and Health.
+Dr. Haverfield is establishing the 3D human organoid pipeline in the lab to test the impact of genetic variants and environmental exposures on organogenesis.

 Genetic Epidemiologist